 Guide to Kibale National Park, Uganda

 A Complete guide to Kibale National Park, the best place to see primates in Africa.
 This website contains every information you need to know to plan your trip to the Kibale Forest National Park in Western Uganda.
-On this guide find information abut the park, best things to see, things to do, inspiring itineraries and essential information to help you get the best out of your holiday to park.
+On this guide find information about the park, the best things to see, things to do, inspiring itineraries and the essential information to help you get the best out of your holiday to the park.
 Find information about wildlife including monkeys and chimpanzees, birds and more.
-Listed also are the best activities and experiences to undertake in the park including chimpanzee tracking, chimpanzee tracking, nature walks, guided forest walks etc. We have also listed the best places to stay in Kibale Forest.
+Listed also are the best activities and experiences to undertake in the park including chimpanzee tracking, chimpanzee habituation, nature walks, guided forest walks etc. We have also listed the best places to stay in Kibale Forest.
 There is also a photo gallery with photos of Kibale Forest, a forum and a detailed map of Kibale Forest, with all the places of interest near the park.
 This guide also contains a mammal list and bird list of Kibale Forest.

 Kibale Forest National Park